Ficool

 There was no physical impact, no sound of breaking bones.
 It was a spiritual collision.
 The moment the ancient, poisoned wood touched him, the screaming red energy did not try to push past him.
 It recognized a vessel.
 A new, willing, and brilliantly potent vessel.

 With a roar like a dying star, the crimson energy abandoned the veena entirely.
 The instrument, now inert and lifeless, clattered harmlessly to the floor.
-But the demonic force, the Ahoratra Rakshas, poured into Aaditya.
+But the demonic force, the Ahoratra Nishachar, poured into Aaditya.

 He arched backwards, a silent, agonized scream locked in his throat.
 His crimson eyes flew wide, not with their usual fire, but with a shock of pure, undiluted evil.
 For a horrific second, a bloody red aura erupted around him, identical to the one that had once consumed Devansh.
 The sheer, brutal force of the corruption taking root lifted him off his feet before he crumpled to the floor, his body convulsing.

 The cloaked figure let out a shriek of pure, unadulterated fury.
-"NO!
-You fool!
-You sun-blessed FOOL!
-He is not the key!
-He is WRONG!"
+NO You fool You sun blessed FOOL He is not the key He is WRONG

 In the sudden, deafening silence that followed, two things happened at once.

-"ADI!" he screamed, scrambling out of Virendra's grasp and falling to his knees beside Aaditya's convulsing form.
-He gathered the Sun Prince's head into his lap, his tears falling freely onto the face that was now contorted in a silent battle.
-"No, no, no... not you... it was supposed to be me... it was always supposed to be me..."
+ADI he screamed, scrambling out of Virendra grasp and falling to his knees beside Aaditya convulsing form.
+He gathered the Prince of Suryapuri head into his lap, his tears falling freely onto the face that was now contorted in a silent battle.
+No, no, no not you it was supposed to be me it was always supposed to be me

-He looked up, his blue eyes, now clear and blazing with a pain that mirrored Aaditya's physical one, locking onto the cloaked figure.
-"Take me!" he begged, his voice cracking.
-"Take me back!
-Let him go!
-He has nothing to do with this!"
+He looked up, his blue eyes, now clear and blazing with a pain that mirrored Aaditya physical one, locking onto the cloaked figure.
+Take me he begged, his voice cracking.
+Take me back Let him go He has nothing to do with this

-The figure stood motionless, the bone mask regarding the scene with what seemed like cold, analytical disappointment.
-"The composition is ruined," it hissed, its voice dripping with contempt.
-"The harmony, shattered.
+The figure stood motionless, the Asthi Mukhauta (bone mask) regarding the scene with what seemed like cold, analytical disappointment.
+The composition is ruined, it hissed, its voice dripping with contempt.
+The harmony, shattered.
 A solar soul cannot hold a lunar curse.
 It will burn him out from the inside.
 A wasted sacrifice.
-A pointless, sentimental gesture."
+A pointless, sentimental gesture.

 With a final, disgusted swirl of its cloak, the figure began to dissolve back into the shadows from which it came.
-"Enjoy the ashes of your victory," its voice echoed faintly in their minds.
-"They will be all that is left of him."
+Enjoy the ashes of your victory, its voice echoed faintly in their minds.
+They will be all that is left of him.

 And then it was gone.